 DVD burner is suddenly burning slow?
 Slow DVD / CD burning driving you crazy?
 Having a bit of a burning issue? (video, data, isos, anything).
 Drive used to work fine but starting to take a long time to burn?
 Every burning program having the same problem?
 The burn always succeeds, but always takes a long time?
 Well this guide will show a solution to help fix that.
+A special thanks to this Sacramento SEO Company for their help in pointing something out in this article.

 What’s the main cause?